hfoffani/Advanced-Lane-Lines/writeup_report.md

 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 After changing of perspective I applied color transform.
 First I convert the RGB image into HLS color space.
 Then I applied the Sobel operator (see https://en.wikipedia.org/wiki/Sobel_operator) over the X derivative which highlights vertical lines while dimming horizontal ones (which supposedly would help to detect line lanes).
 Finally I filtered the S channel which would take care of picking white and yellow lanes.
 The code is under the cell with the title **Thresholded image**.
-The result is shown in **Figure 4**.
+I have tried several value combinations and finally I settled with a threshold of *(170-255)* for the S channel and a *(50-150)* for Sobel operator X derivative.
+Similar values were used by [other collegues like Paul Heraty](https://medium.com/@heratypaul/udacity-sdcnd-advanced-lane-finding-45012da5ca7d]) The result is shown in **Figure 4**.

 ![Color Space][image04]